isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-of-belacan-and-curry-puffs-a-taste-of-singapores-past.md

 #### **NOTES**

 [^1]: These items have been selected because of several reasons – their pervasive reference in newspapers spanning the period studied and their localised flavours.
-Although there are many other dishes such as Hainanese chicken rice, laksa, mee siam etc, their articulation especially in the English newspapers of the interwar period is not extensive.
+Although there are many other dishes such as Hainanese chicken rice, <i>laksa</i>, <i>mee siam</i> etc, their articulation especially in the English newspapers of the interwar period is not extensive.

 [^2]: Butcher, J.G.
 (1979). [*The British in Malaya*, 1880–1941: The social history of a European community in colonial South-East Asia](https://eservice.nlb.gov.sg/item_holding.aspx?bid=1901870) (p.
 142).
 Kuala Lumpur: Oxford University Press.
 (Call no.: RSING 301.4512105951033 BUT)